 Explanation

-This formula depends on the CELING function, which rounds numbers up to a given multiple.
-It works because how dates work in Excel's default 1900 date system, where the first day in the system is the number 1, equal to the date Sunday January 1, 1900.
+This formula depends on the CEILING function, which rounds numbers up to a given multiple.
+It works because of how dates work in Excel's default 1900 date system, where the first day is the number 1, which is Sunday, January 1, 1900.

 The formula uses this fact to figure out 2nd Saturdays, then subtracts 1 to get the Friday previous.